omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 :code: true
 :dot: true

-Virtual machines are a truely fascinating piece of software, and yet suprisingly simple.
+Virtual machines are a truly fascinating piece of software, and yet surprisingly simple.
 As you start understanding how they work and write your own, it will feel like you're discovering computers all over again.
-In this article I will explain what a virtual machine is and how to bulid one, we will write some code that runs on our virtual machine, and see how simple constructs build up to create complex logic.
+In this article I will explain what a virtual machine is and how to build one, we will write some code that runs on our virtual machine, and see how simple constructs build up to create complex logic.

 # Preamble